 Planning an Austin day trip to Lockhart and want to eat some of the best BBQ in Texas?
-Check out our picks for the best spots to eat Lockhart TX BBQ.
+Check out our picks for the top spots to eat Lockhart TX BBQ.

 Lockhart is one of the best places to eat smoked meat in Central Texas – if not the world.
 We don’t say this lightly after eating BBQ in Texas cities like Dallas and Houston, around the US and on four continents so far.

 Located just 30 minutes from the Texas state capital yet decades away from its hi-tech neighbor, Lockhart is a great day trip for non-vegetarian travelers enjoying a long Austin weekend getaway.
 In fact, true BBQ fans (like us) will want to add eating barbecue in Lockhart to their list of things to do in Austin whether visiting for just a few days or longer.

 Why Visit Lockhart?